jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.3.6 Disaster Recover (DR) and Business Continuity (BC)
   - **Business Continuity (BC)**: the processes used by an organization to ensure, holistically, that its vital business processes remain unaffected or can be quickly restored following a serious incident
   - **Disaster Recovery (DR)**: is a subset of BC, that focuses on restoring information systems after a disaster
+    - these programs should take a comprehensive approach to planning and include considerations related to the initial response effort, personnel involved, communication among the team members and with internal and external entities, assessment of response efforts, and restoration of services
+    - DR programs should also include training and awareness efforts to ensure personnel understand their responsibilities and lessons learned sessions to continuously improve the program
   - These processes need to be periodically accessed, and regular testing of disaster recovery and business continuity controls provide organizations with the assurance they are effectively protected against disruptions to business ops
   - Protection of life is of the utmost importance and should be dealt with first before attempting to save material things